-The New England Flax and Linen is dedicated to educating the public about the history of flax growing and linen production and the skills and technology associated with this process.
-We aspire to carry knowledge and use of this ancient fiber into the future, through research and skills-sharing event - like our recent Flax & Linen Symposium in August 2016 at Historic Deerfield, and on-going public demonstrations.
+New England Flax and Linen is dedicated to educating the public about the history of flax growing and linen production and the skills and technology associated with this process.
+We aspire to carry knowledge and use of this ancient fiber into the future, through research and skills-sharing events, like the Flax & Linen Symposium in August 2016 at Historic Deerfield, and on-going public demonstrations.

 Flax has a 30,000-year history of human use as a fiber for string, rope, nets, and cloth.
 Textiles and cordage made from flax can range from from durable, coarse, and utilitarian to gauzy, fine, and luxurious.
 This versatility earned flax the title Linum usitatissimum, the “most useful” fiber, among the ancient Romans.
 For hundreds of years, flax was the pre-eminent plant fiber of western Eurasia.